olganaumenko/test-docs-to-wiki/docs/vscode-get-use-of-results.md

 # Get use of test results

 You can read the resulting tests, run them, and view coverage.
-The SARIF reports, and the statistics are also available.
+The SARIF reports are also available.

 ## Read generated tests